-Then, confusingly, on this day in 1787, the upstart United States of America introduced its very own currency, the US dollar, an invention about as American as apple pie.
+What the world knew as a Dollar was confused on this day in 1787 when the, not even yet a teenage, United States of America introduced its very own currency, the US Dollar, an invention about as American as apple pie.
 Mix up a Million Dollar Margarita in its honour.
 With "rested" (reposado) tequila and rich Grand Marnier, it's really quite luxurious.

 On this day in 1974, the American president Richard "Tricky Dicky" Nixon, bowed to media pressure and resigned.